tralwdwd/windows-cat/README.md

 # windows-cat
-cat command on windows written in rust
+cat command on windows written in rust (blazingly fast)